Sideloading

 Sideloading is the process of transferring files between two local devices, in particular between a personal computer and a mobile device such as a mobile phone, smartphone, PDA, tablet, portable media player or e-reader.

-Sideloading typically refers to media file transfer to a mobile device via USB, Bluetooth, WiFi or by writing to a memory card for insertion into the mobile device, but also applies to the transfer of apps from web sources that are not vendor-approved.
+Sideloading typically refers to media file transfer to a mobile device via USB, Bluetooth, WiFi or by writing to a memory card for insertion into the mobile device, but also applies to the transfer of apps from web sources that may not be vendor-approved.

 When referring to Android apps, "sideloading" typically means installing an application package in APK format onto an Android device.
 Such packages are usually downloaded from websites or app stores other than the official app store Google Play.
 For Android users sideloading of apps is only possible if the user has allowed "Unknown Sources" in their Security Settings.
-However, Google plans to stop allowing side-loading of apps from unverified developers starting in September 2026 in some countries (Brazil, Indonesia, Singapore or Thailand) or 2027 (globally) in certified devices.
+However, as of March 2026 Google plans to prevent side-loading of apps onto certified devices from developers not approved by the company, starting in September 2026 in some countries (Brazil, Indonesia, Singapore or Thailand), and globally in 2027.

-When referring to iOS apps, "sideloading" means installing an app in IPA format onto an Apple device, usually through the use of a computer program such as Cydia Impactor or Xcode.
+When referring to iOS apps, "sideloading" means installing an app in IPA format onto an Apple device, usually through the use of a computer program such as AltStore or Xcode.
 On modern versions of iOS, the sources of the apps must be trusted by both Apple and the user in "profiles and device management" in settings, except when using jailbreak methods of sideloading apps.
 Sideloading is only allowed by Apple for internal testing and development of apps using the official SDKs.

+The use of the term "sideloading" to describe downloading and installing an app outside of sanctioned means is controversial and not universally accepted.